 A lack of energy during pregnancy is often triggered by the hormonal changes that happen during pregnancy.
 The primary hormone affecting this change in energy levels is progesterone.
 In addition, the increased blood flow during pregnancy decreases your blood pressure, and this is also thought to be a contributing factor to lower energy levels during the first trimester.

 Your emotional health and wellness may also lead you to experience a lack of energy while pregnant.
 Stress, mood swings, or anxiety, which all tend to increase with the onset of pregnancy, can cause you to feel mentally exhausted.
-Unfortunately, each of these factors are a normal part of pregnancy, which makes a lack of energy normal as well.
+Unfortunately, each of these factors is a normal part of pregnancy, which makes a lack of energy normal as well.

 Lack of Energy During the Second Trimester

-More than likely you will have noticed an increase in your energy levels as the second trimester approaches.
+More than likely you will have noticed an increase in your energy levels as the second-trimester approaches.
 However, do not give yourself a hard time if you are one of the many women who continue to experience a lack of energy while pregnant in the second trimester.

 An increase in energy levels during the second trimester is often what leads expecting mothers to take advantage of this time by baby planning, setting up the nursery, and shopping for things your baby will need.